shopinvader/odoo-shopinvader/README.md

         _expose_model = "sale.order"
 ```

-In some really rare case your API is a singleton,
+In some rare cases where you need to expose a singleton,
-this mean work on only record without specifying the id
-In that case and only in that case you can use singular
-to make it explicit.
+you can use singular to make it explicit.

-For now we have only 3 cases of singleton API:
+At the moment we have only 3 cases of singleton API:

 - customer
 - cart
 - guest

+Finally, working on one record at once allows to skip passing its ID around.

 ```python